keithbuhler/dissertation-story/Dissertation Story.md

 There is more to the is-ought gap, but this is a fairly useful summary with which to begin.
 My response shall show how the is-ought gap can be undercut by one particular form of neo-Aristotelian ethical naturalism, even if (as I shall explain in a later chapter) the is-ought gap is fatal to *some* forms of ethical naturalism.

-There is a second and more promising path for neo-Aristotelian ethical naturalism to take.
-That is to start with basic, scientifically respectable natural norms.
-I call this notion "natural normativity", following Philippa Foot.
-Some features of nature are properties she calls 'natural goodness' or 'natural defect.'
+The second, and more promising path, neo-Aristotelian ethical naturalism takes is this: start with basic, scientifically respectable natural norms.
+From these, derive further ethical norms.
+The result is both ethical and naturalistic.

+In order to show how this path proceeds, begin with Philippa Foot's notion of "natural normativity".
+Some features of nature are properties, she says, are instances of 'natural goodness' or 'natural defect.'
 About such qualities, she says:

 >...we might equally have been thinking in terms of, say, strength and weakness or health and disease, or again about an individual plant or animal being or not being as it should be, or ought to be, in this respect or that.
 Let us call the conceptual patterns found there, patterns of natural normativity.[@foot2001natural 38]

 Natural normativity is an indeterminate concept.
+It might include a variety of different kinds of normativity that are not obviously moral normativity, such as the proper, the healthy, the advantageous, the adaptive, the mature, and so on.
+This indeterminacy is a strength rather than a weakness.

-The way that Foot uses it she means that normativity exists wherever organic life is found.
+When Foot uses the term 'natural normativity' she means that normativity exists wherever organic life is found.
 Wherever evaluative properties like health and disease appear, there are real instances of natural goodness and natural defect, then some evaluative properties are *primary qualities of nature* just like weight, color, size, relations of time and space, and so on.

 There is another sense in which 'natural normativity' is used by neo-Aristotelians like John McDowell.
 The neo-Aristotelians are of two minds about which sense is a more promising foundation for ethics.
 Where they agree, though, is in thinking that natural norms overcome or rather undercut the is-ought gap.

 1. If ethical naturalism is possibly true, then some natural facts are genuinely both normative and natural -- there are natural norms.
 2. But there are no facts that are genuinely both normative and natural -- there are no natural norms.